aws-gbp/cloudwatch_logger-release/README.md

 # cloudwatch_logger

 ## Overview
 The **`cloudwatch_logger`** node enables logs generated in a ROS system to get sent to AWS CloudWatch Logs.
-Out of the box, this node provides the ability to subscribe to the **`/rosout`**  topic, which all logs using the ROS logging framework will be published to by default, and sends logs to the AWS CloudWatch Logs service.
+Out of the box, this node provides the ability to subscribe to the **`/rosout_agg`**  (rosout aggregated) topic, which all logs using the ROS logging framework will be published to, and sends logs to the AWS CloudWatch Logs service.
 Logs can be sent to AWS CloudWatch Logs selectively based on log severity.
-The **`cloudwatch_logger`** node can also subscribe to other topics if logs are not sent to **`/rosout`**, and it is able to unsubscribe from the **`/rosout`** topic if desired.
+The **`cloudwatch_logger`** node can also subscribe to other topics if logs are not sent to **`/rosout_agg`**, and it is able to unsubscribe to the rosout_agg topic for getting logs.

 The **`cloudwatch_logger`** node wraps the [aws-sdk-c++] in a ROS service API.

 **Amazon CloudWatch Logs Summary**: AWS CloudWatch Logs can monitor applications and systems using log data.
 You can create alarms in CloudWatch and receive notifications of particular API activity as captured by CloudTrail and use the notification to perform troubleshooting.
 By default, logs are kept indefinitely and never expire.
-You can adjust the retention policy for each log group, keeping the indefinite retention, or choosing a retention period between 1 day to 10 years.
+You can adjust the retention policy for each log group, keeping the indefinite retention, or choosing a retention periods between 10 years and one day.
 AWS CloudWatch Logs stores your log data in highly durable storage.

 **Keywords**: ROS Application logs, System logs, AWS CloudWatch Logs service